Modzybear/Open-Halo-Library/README.md

 ## Use

-As of this release, OHL can be used to dump all tag files into the folders and directories they were originally housed in.
+As of this release, OHL can be used to dump all tag files into the directories they were originally housed in.
 These raw tag files can be edited or used for reverse engineering their data structures.
+This dump excludes SBSP tags, which are stored differently.

-THe primary user of OHL would be anyone interested in reverse engineering the blam! game engine, which runs the original Halo and Stubb's Zombie.
+The primary user of OHL would be anyone interested in reverse engineering the blam! game engine, which runs the original Halo and the Stubb's Zombie game.

 ## Compiling